oliverjam/site-redesign/src/pages/2016-12-01-flicker-avatar-animation/index.md

 I wanted my avatar to be circular rather than square, so I put `border-radius: 50%` on the containing `div`.
 This was fine until I added the animation, which apparently triggered a [long-standing bug in Chrome] causing animated children to overflow their containers (something to do with Chrome promoting the animated element to a new layer for performance).

 You can solve this by also promoting the parent element to a new layer with `transform: translate3D(0, 0, 0)`.
-So the final CSS looks like this:
+So the final <abbr>CSS</abbr> looks like this:

 ```CSS
 .sprite {